Hillhouse Avenue: Buildings

 Yale now owns all of the properties on Hillhouse Avenue except for St. Mary's Church and its parish house.
-Many of the mansions of the upper area have been converted for use by the economics department, Cowles Foundation, School of Management, and other academic departments, and have been completely restored.
+The mansions of the upper area have been restored and converted for use by the Yale Jackson School of Global Affairs, the Yale economics department, and for other functions.
 Lower Hillhouse primarily includes university buildings, a number of them formerly part of the Sheffield Scientific School.
 There are several houses designed by architects Ithiel Town, Henry Austin and Alexander Jackson Davis.
 The area at the end of the avenue where Hillhouse's mansion stood is now part of the Science Hill section of Yale's campus.

 Notable buildings on Hillhouse Avenue that are included in the historic district are: